How Long to Cook Prime Rib Per Pound (For All Types of Doneness)

 Calculating the Cooking Time

-To work out the minutes per pound of prime ri , you must factor in 2 other things.
+To work out the minutes per pound of prime rib, you must factor in 2 other things.

 What Is Your Preferred Doneness?

 Cuts of beef can be cooked at different internal temperatures; the degree of doneness is based on personal preference.
-Below is a chart of final doneness; however, I recommend you pull the prime rib from the heat when the temperature is 5°F-7°F below the target temperature; this allows for carryover cooking.
+Below is a chart of final doneness; however, I recommend pulling the prime rib from the heat when the temperature is 5°F-7°F below the target temperature, which allows for carryover cooking.

 Rare – 125°F-129°F any less than this would be considered undercooked